apnex/service-mesh/readme.md

 # service-mesh CLI
-`service-mesh` cmdlets consists of a BASH based REST-client for interacting with the nsx-service-mesh platform API.
+`service-mesh` cmdlets consists of a BASH based REST-client for interacting with the **VMware NSX Service Mesh** platform API.
-It provides a series of CLI commands for NSX-SM registration, istio lifecycle and cluster deletion.
+It provides a series of CLI commands for NSX-SM registration, ISTIO lifecycle and cluster deletion.

 It is intended to be stupidly simple.
 Ideal for lab or demo purposes.